 If your customer is buying directly from Microsoft, then the customer already has full access to the Azure environment so you won’t be able to hide things that are located in the customer tenant.
 This is because RBAC permissions are inherited, so if a customer has owner permissions at the subscription level, then they will have that same permission on anything inside it, even the Sentinel environment that you manage on their behalf.
 So, how can you protect the Intellectual Property that you develop on top of Sentinel?

 Let’s look at this by type of resource that needs to be protected.

 Analytics rules live within the Sentinel solution, so they cannot be separated from the Sentinel resource and workspace.
 Even if the customer user has only Sentinel Reader permissions, he/she will be able to see the query in your rule from the Analytics Rule blade within Sentinel.
-There will be a solution in the future for this.
+So how do we hide them?

 Similar to the previous case, Hunting Queries live inside the Sentinel solution.
 If you need to hide a specific query from your customer, you could always store the query on your own tenant (MSSP) and run it against the customer workspace as shown in the previous section using the workspace statement.